OP-TEE/optee_docs/architecture/core.rst

 tables.
 The small translation tables are assigned per thread and covers the mapping of the virtual memory space for one TA context.

-Memory space between small and large translation table is configured by TTBRC.
+Memory space between small and large translation table is configured by TTBCR.
 TTBR1 always points to the large translation table.
 TTBR0 points to the a small translation table when user mapping is active and to the large translation table when no user mapping is currently active.
 For details about registers etc,